cncf/tag-security/landscape/categories.md

     - Checking OS for vulnerabilities (updates available?
 Reports from https://www.us-cert.gov/ etc), image scanning
     - Check for vulnerabilities in dependent libraries
     - Check for maintenance of dependent projects => increased potential for vulnerabilities
+  - _Functional testing_
-  - _Pipeline security testing_
+    - Tools that facilitate automated security testing in pipelines;
-    - Tools that facilitate automated security testing in pipelines; eg for functional security tests of authn and authz, tests of known potential weaknesses or misconfigurations
+    eg for functional security tests of authn and authz, tests of known potential weaknesses or misconfigurations
+  - _Piplines_
+    - Tools that ensure a secure pipeline or workflow, for example, as applied to devops (CI/CD), supply chain, etc.

 - **Identity & Access Control**
   - _Identity_